A robust approach to quantifying uncertainty in matching problems of causal inference: Algorithms that maximize and minimize under Exclusively Binning Constraints

 \proof{Proof.} We will show that, if $N^c >N^t$ and we must make $N^t$ matches, then it is optimal to first leave unmatched as many control units with outcome 1 as possible, that is $\min(N^c - N^t, \eta)$, and, if after these units have been excluded, there still are more control than treated units, to leave unmatched the remaining control units with outcome 0.
 Suppose initially that $N^c = N^t + 1$, fix $\chi = \frac{B - C -1}{\sqrt{B + C}}$ and assume that there are exactly $N^t-1$ already matched treatment units and at least two leftover control units.
 Since we must make exactly $N^t$ matches we can only match the leftover treatment unit with one of the two controls.\\ Assume that the two control units are $u_1$ with outcome $Y_{u_1} =1$ and $u_0$ with $Y_{u_0} = 0$.
 There are two possible scenarios: first, the currently unmatched treatment unit has outcome 1: if we match it with $u_0$ we get a $B$-pair with corresponding value of $\chi$:

 if we match the treatment unit with $u_1$ we get a $A$-pair, and:

 With some algebra we can see that, $\chi_{u_0} \geq \chi_{u_1}$, which implies that we always gain more from matching a treated unit with outcome 1 to a control unit with outcome 0.
-In this case, leaving $u_1$ unmatched is the optimal choice. \\ Now suppose that the leftover treatment unit has outcome 0.
+In this case, leaving $u_1$ unmatched is the optimal choice.

+Now suppose that the leftover treatment unit has outcome 0.
 Then, if we match it with $u_0$ we form a $D$-pair and get:

 no change from the initial $\chi$.
 If we match this treatment unit with $u_1$ we have formed a $C$-pair instead get: